Aleph-w 3.0

 Server1 — Router1 — Switch1 — PC1 | | | Switch2 — PC2 | | Router2 — Switch3 — PC3 | Server2

-Definition at line 223 of file cut_nodes_example.C.
+Definition at line 201 of file cut_nodes_example.C.

-References Aleph::List_Graph< _Graph_Node, _Graph_Arc >::insert_arc(), Aleph::List_Graph< _Graph_Node, _Graph_Arc >::insert_node(), and Aleph::maps().
+References Aleph::divide_and_conquer_partition_dp(), Aleph::List_Graph< _Graph_Node, _Graph_Arc >::insert_arc(), and Aleph::List_Graph< _Graph_Node, _Graph_Arc >::insert_node().

-Referenced by demo_network_vulnerability().
+Referenced by demo_bridges(), and demo_network_vulnerability().

 ◆ build_cyclic_graph()